siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 The photon is the packet of energy that facilitates this topological patching.

 The ground state ($n=1$) is unique.
-It represents the configuration where the flux tube is pulled as tight as topologically possible.
+It represents the configuration where the torus is composed of a single coherent cell—the state where the flux tube is pulled as tight as topologically possible.
 As we shall see, the geometric limit of this "tightness" is what determines the coupling constant of the universe.

 ## Charge as Topology

 Finally, we must account for the appearance of electric charge.
-In a source-free universe, $\nabla \cdot \mathbf{E} = 0$ everywhere.
+In a source-free universe,

+$$
+\nabla \cdot \mathbf{E} = 0
+$$

+everywhere.
 No electric field originates from a point.
 How, then, does a particle appear to have charge?

 Consider the standing wave on the torus.
-The field lines wrap around the two independent cycles, characterized by winding numbers $(m,n)$.
+The field lines wrap around the two independent cycles, characterized by the winding numbers $(m,n)$.
 These windings represent closed circulations of electromagnetic energy.

 At any local patch of the surface, the field lines entering and leaving balance so that the net flux vanishes.
 However, the global circulation -for example,